ivonunes/plumekit/docs/embedding/index.md

 print(result.requiresRuntime)
 ```

 The host decides how resources are emitted.
-A host typically turns collected styles and scripts into fingerprinted files, emits responsive images, and injects runtime scripts only when needed.
+A host typically turns collected styles and scripts into fingerprinted files, emits responsive images and injects runtime scripts only when needed.

-Use `renderResult` for any template that may contain `@style`, `@script`, `@image`, `@state`, event bindings, or `@navigation`.
+Use `renderResult` for any template that may contain `@style`, `@script`, `@image`, `@state`, event bindings or `@navigation`.

 ## Components